-I do believe that some people will always see and define us as they wish to see and define us, no matter how hard we try to change their perceptions of us.
+I also believe that some people will see and define us as they wish to, no matter how hard we try to change their perceptions of us.
 If the shoe were on the other foot, they would want us to define them in the way they see themselves.